Anithasadhanala/selfPortfolio-openSource-next.js/README.md

 # selfPorfolio-openSource

-A Portfolio for showcasing the skills, experiece and many more!!!
+A Portfolio for showcasing the skills, experiece and many more!!

 # V1.0.0
 This is an initial version of the self-portfolio